-The Mode buttons in the bottom-left corner offer Bar mode, to move bars up and down, and Draw mode, to draw a curve to which the bars will be adjusted.
+The Mode buttons in the bottom-left corner provide two modes:

+- 1. Bar mode: move a bar up or down.
+The Shift key can be used to edit the decimal part. - 2.
+Draw mode: draw a curve to which the bars will be adjusted.